wazo-platform/wazo-doc/source/system/backup_restore.rst

 .. warning::

-   This will destroy all the current data in your databases
+    * This will destroy all the current data in your databases.
+    * You have to check the free space on your system partition before extracting the backups.

 Databases backups are created as :file:`db.tgz` files in the :file:`/var/backups/xivo` directory.
 These tarballs contains a dump of the two databases used in XiVO.